 Academic Space Initiative Switzerland

 ARIS brings together students from Swiss universities fascinated by space exploration.
-We do not only build rockets and satellites, but we also embrace the personal development of our members and the involvement of our partners.
+We do not only build rockets, satellites, and exploration vehicles, but we also embrace the personal development of our members and the involvement of our partners.
 Together, we believe, we can reach the stars.

 SAGE CubeSat